oils-for-unix/oils/doc/qsn.md

 to be parsed.
 -->

+## Important Properties

+- QSN can represent **any byte sequence**.
+- Given a QSN-encoded string, any 2 decoders must produce the same byte string.
+  (On the other hand, encoders have flexiblity with regard to escaping.)
+- An encoded string always fits on a **single line**.
+Newlines must be encoded as `\n`, not literal.
+- A encoded string always fits in a **TSV cell**.
+Tabs must be encoded as `\t`, not literal.
+- An encoded string can itself be **valid UTF-8**.
+  - Example: `'μ \xff'` is valid UTF-8, even though the decoded string is not.
+- An encoded string can itself be **valid ASCII**.
+  - Example: `'\xce\xbc'` is valid ASCII, even though the decoded string is not.

 ## More QSN Use Cases

 - To pack arbitrary bytes on a **single line**, e.g. for line-based tools like